l0ve2cr3ate/css-for-js/README.md

 You need multiple `@font-face` statements, because each font weight and style has its own file.
 To load the font as soon as possible, you can put the `@font-face` statements in your `index.html` file in a `<style>` tag. <br>

 _Faux bolds and italics_ <br>
-When you didn't provide a bold/italic font file, the browser can create 'faux' bold/italic text, but these don't have the best quality.
+When you didn't provide a bold/italic font file, the browser can create 'faux' bold/italic text, but these don't have the best quality. <br>

+**Icons** <br>
+- icon fonts
+- svg

+Advantages of svg icons over icon fonts:
+- look more sharp
+- easier to position (width, height vs font-size)
+- can be more accessible
+- can be multicolor
+- can be tweaked and animated

+_Spacing Issues_
+Svg elements are inline elements by default.
+Inline elements have _magic space_.
+To remove this space, you can use `display: block` on the svg element.